asjadnaqvi/stata-tidytuesday/README.md

 # tidytuesday v1.0 (beta)
 *(16 Feb 2025)*

-A Stata package for fetching meta information and files from the R [TidyTuesday](https://github.com/rfordatascience/tidytuesday) repository.
-Please also visit this link for TidyTuesday's citation guidelines and license information.
+A Stata package for fetching meta information and files from the R [TidyTuesday](https://github.com/rfordatascience/tidytuesday) repository (also see for citation guidelines and license information).

-The main purpose of this package is to give quick access to data for visualizations.
+The main purpose of this package is to give quick access to interesting datasets for visualizations in Stata.

+The package is still beta and may contains bugs or the full scope of error checks.

-**NOTE**: A helpfile currently does not exist but the use is fairly straightforward.
-See below.
+**NOTE**: A helpfile currently does not exist, but the use is fairly straightforward (see below).

 ## Installation